WHO WE ARE

 Established in 2017, the I AM HOME Art Community is a 501(c)(3) nonprofit devoted to serving those who are unhoused or at risk of homelessness in Asheville, North Carolina, by providing a safe space where art is home.
 We empower the people who walk through our doors to express themselves through art and in the process experience healing, dignity, and hope.
 By providing access to materials, space, and gallery showings, we facilitate the opportunity for artists to receive 100% of proceeds from their art sales.
 Together, we cultivate an environment of respect and honor each individual’s own journey with the common ground of creativity.

-The central hub of the I AM HOME Art Community is a free art room, hosted at the Haywood Street Congregation in downtown Asheville, open to all on Sundays 9 a.m. to noon and Wednesdays 10 a.m. to 1 p.m. (in conjunction with the days Haywood serves a free meal to the community).
+The central hub of the I AM HOME Art Community is a free art room, formerly hosted at the Haywood Street Congregation in downtown Asheville and currently relocating to Rutherfordton, NC.
 The room is stocked with art supplies, including canvases, paint, brushes, markers, gel pens, colored pencils, collage supplies, and more.
 Anyone is welcome to create art when the room is open and leave projects there for safekeeping to pick up or finish another day.
 A small group of volunteers help facilitate this space.

 HOW IT ALL BEGAN

 My name is Janet Taylor, I am the founder and director of the I AM HOME Art Community.
 The mission of this art initiative is to provide a safe and nurturing environment where those who find themselves homeless, or at risk of homelessness, can express themselves through art and in the process experience healing, dignity and hope.